-In case the user defines the Entity profiles via XML files, it is required to load these XML files using the load\XML\profiles\file() public member function before creating any entity.
-Moreover, create\participant\with\profile(), create\publisher(), and create\subscriber() member functions expect a profile name as an argument.
+In case the user defines the Entity profiles via XML files, it is required to load these XML files using the load_XML_profiles_file() public member function before creating any entity.
+It is also possible to load directly the XML information as a string data buffer using the load_XML_profiles_string() public member function.
+Moreover, create_participant_with_profile(), create_publisher_with_profile(), create_datawriter_with_profile(), and create_datareader_with_profile() member functions expect a profile name as an argument.
 Fast DDS searches the given profile name over all the loaded XML profiles, applying the profile to the entity if founded.